Stevecmd/alx-system_engineering-devops/0x07-networking_basics/README.md

 While the full list of ports should not be memorized, it is important to know the most used ports, let’s start by remembering 3 of them:

-    22 for SSH
+   - 22 for SSH
-    80 for HTTP
+   - 80 for HTTP
-    443 for HTTPS
+   - 443 for HTTPS

-Note that a specific IP + port = socket.
+Note that a specific `IP + port = socket`.

 Write a Bash script that displays listening ports:

-    That only shows listening sockets
+   - That only shows listening sockets
-    That shows the PID and name of the program to which each socket belongs
+   - That shows the PID and name of the program to which each socket belongs
 > Install Netstat
 ```sh